radekg/yugabyte-db-go-client/README.md

 where the command is one of:

 - `check-exists`: Check that a table exists.
+- `describe-table`: Info on a table in this database.
 - `get-load-move-completion`: Get the completion percentage of tablet load move from blacklisted servers.
 - `get-master-registration`: Get master registration info.
 - `get-universe-config`: Get the placement info and blacklist info of the universe.